isaacnmm/pestpolicy-hugo2XX/content/posts/best-cross-training-shoes-for-wide-feet/index.md

 ### [2. inov-8 Men's F-LITE 260 Knit (M) Cross Trainer](https://www.amazon.com/dp/B07GH2C5ZC/?tag=p-policy-20)
 Inov-8 F-LITE 260 is one of the best CrossFit shoes for wide feet.
 It has a spacious toe box that comfortably accommodates people with wide feet.

-The upper of Inov-8 F-Lite 260 features a stretchy and breathable knitted material. �This upper material provides a comfortable and natural fit allowing unrestricted foot movement.
+The upper of Inov-8 F-Lite 260 features a stretchy and breathable knitted material.
+This upper material provides a comfortable and natural fit allowing unrestricted foot movement.

 The rearfoot has a synthetic overlay wrap that helps to hold the foot securely preventing it from wobbling during intense training like plyometrics, cardio, and weightlifting among others.